 Your Spitsbergen adventure is over.
 After transfer to the airport it's time for the flight back home.

-Please note the below prices are indicative only, and are per person.
+Please note the below prices are indicative only, and are per person when sharing a cabin.
 Hurtigruten prices may fluctuate daily, so please contact us for any specials, early booking rates and/or specific prices for your preferred date of travel.
 Monday departures listed for 2019 and 2020 - please ask us for details regarding the Thursday departures.

 A 5% discount is granted to members of the 1893 Ambassador Program (open to guests who have travelled on the Hurtigruten before).